 A 15 Call Shift Ender with these two fires.

 Good Job "C" Shift!!!!
 I'd also like to give a thanks to Dilley FD for "Back Filling".
 Thanks for what we all do on a daily basis.......
 Chief Simmons!

 La Salle County Fire Rescue recently canvassed the area installing free smoke detectors to residents.
 This was a partnership with the American Red Cross to ensure that all homes are equipped with the life saving mechanisms in the event of a fire.
 If you missed our visit and would like one in your home, please contact the fire station at (830) 483-1392 or the Fire Chief at email@example.com.
 Installation is free.
 Limit three (3) detectors per home.

-The New Encinal Station, which will be known as Station #62 is currently under construction and appears to be ahead of schedule.
-The physical address of Station #62 will be 889 W. FM 44.
-We look to occupy the building around or after March 2017.
+The New Encinal Station, which will be known as Station #62 is nearly complete.
+The physical address of Station #62 will be 889 W. FM 44 coming soon May 2017.

 Community EMS is an innovative and evolving model of community-based healthcare designed to provide more effective and efficient services at a lower cost.
 Community EMS allows Certified Emergency Medical Technicians to function outside their traditional emergency response and transport roles to help facilitate more appropriate use of emergency care resources while enhancing access to primary care for medically underserved populations.
 Community EMS is successfully operating in North Carolina, Colorado, Minnesota, Maine, and Texas where these programs demonstrated that EMT's can be trained to safely and effectively perform in an expanded role with cost savings.